True Blue Crew: Phillip Galea

-In August 2016, a member of True Blue Crew, Phillip Galea, was charged with terrorism-related offences.
-Galea was accused of ordering ingredients for explosives and video footage seized in raids showed Galea carrying out reconnaissance of a target, the documents allege.
+In August 2016, a member of True Blue Crew, Phillip ("Phil") Galea, was charged with terrorism-related offences.
+Galea had ordered ingredients for explosives, and video footage seized in raids showed Galea carrying out reconnaissance of a possible target.
 His intended targets were various "leftist" organisations in Melbourne, including Trades Hall in Carlton, the Melbourne Anarchist Club in Northcote, and the Resistance Centre in the Melbourne CBD.
-Police stated that “Galea outlined his intentions were to cause as much devastation to these locations as possible in a team coordinated attack, using smoke bombs and improvised explosive devices”.
-The Court was told that his aims were to eliminate the leaders of the left in Melbourne, blaming them for the "Islamisation" of Australia.
-Galea was accused of researching homemade bombs, ballistic armour and guns, and preparing a terrorist document entitled Patriot’s Cookbook, intended to be a how-to guide for far-right terrorists.
+Galea's intentions were to cause as much devastation to these locations as possible, in a coordinated attack involving smoke bombs and improvised explosive devices.
+At court, it was outlined that his aims were to eliminate the leaders of the left in Melbourne, blaming them for the "Islamisation" of Australia.
+Galea had researched homemade bombs, ballistic armour and guns, and had prepared a terrorist document entitled Patriot’s Cookbook, intended to be a how-to guide for far-right terrorists.

 Galea was also a supporter or member of Right Wing Resistance Australia, the United Patriots Front, Patriots Defence League Australia, and the openly neo-Nazi group Combat 18, as well as TBC and Reclaim Australia.

 He was convicted in December 2019 of plotting terrorist attacks and creating a document likely to facilitate a terrorist act.
-He is due for sentencing in March 2020.
-One commentator saw his conviction as reflecting "the decline of extreme- and far-right groups and organising projects, including...
+He was sentenced to maximum of twelve years in jail, with a nine-year minimum in December 2020.
+Prominent anti-fascist observer and commentator Andy Fleming saw Galea's conviction as reflecting "the decline of extreme- and far-right groups and organising projects, including...
 Reclaim Australia and The True Blue Crew".

 Links to Christchurch mosque shooter

-In the wake of the Christchurch mosque shootings in March 2019, it emerged that the alleged perpetrator, Brenton Tarrant, had three years earlier given fulsome praise to Blair Cottrell as a leader of the far-right movements on social media.
+In the wake of the Christchurch mosque shootings in March 2019, it emerged that the perpetrator, Brenton Tarrant, had three years earlier given fulsome praise to Blair Cottrell as a leader of the far-right movements on social media.
 He made more than 30 comments on the now deleted UPF and TBC Facebook pages, singling out Cottrell for praise and disparaging Neil Erikson and Shermon Burgess as "useful idiots".
 The group was banned from Facebook after posting Islamophobic messages in the wake of the Christchurch massacre.